We know how to have fun.COME CELEBRATE WITH US.

 Brooke is the current board chair of Teach For America-CO, the immediate past-chair of theboard of the Denver Public Schools Foundation, and a board member and past campaign chair ofSTRIVE Preparatory Charter Schools in DPS.
 She also served as board chair of Urban Peak, anorganization serving youth experiencing homelessness.Brooke earned a B.A. in Spanish and Political Science from Boston College, an M.A. from theHarvard Graduate School of Education in the School Leadership Program, and a PhD. inEducational Leadership and Innovation from the University of Colorado, Denver.

 She and her husband, Bill, are both proud DPS graduates, and are the parents of three young girls.
 Brooke was honored to receive an Outstanding Alumni Achievement Award from the Board of Education of Denver Public Schools in May 2015.

-Aviva Katz has been dedicated to helping students in Colorado succeed for over ten years.
+For over ten years, Aviva Katz has been dedicated to helping Colorado students succeed.
 In her current role as the Denver Public Schools' (DPS) Transitions Manager, she oversees the strategy aimed at improving the DPS graduation rate and decreasing the dropout rate by supporting students and their families in navigating school options and enrolling in settings where they can be successful.